-5.6.4 The <F8> Key
+5.6.3 The <F8> Key

-The $\langle F8 \rangle$ key is used to escape the reading process after an image has been captured.
-It may ONLY be used before the measurements are stored to the hard disk using the $\langle F9 \rangle$ key.
-Use the $\langle F8 \rangle$ key:
+The <F8> key is used to escape the reading process after an image has been captured.
+It may ONLY be used before the measurements are stored to the hard disk using the <F9> key.
+Use the <F8> key:

-- a. to choose a systolic frame other than the current captured frame; - b. to look at arterial motion in other frames to determine a boundary location.
+a. to choose a systolic frame other than the current captured frame; b. to look at arterial motion in other frames to determine a boundary location.

-When the $\langle F8 \rangle$ key is pressed, data for all boundaries that have been read on a chosen frame are erased.
-The reading process for that site MUST be started over, beginning with choosing a systolic frame and capturing that image (Refer to Sections 5.6.1 or 5.6.2.).
-When the $\langle F8 \rangle$ key is pressed, the ODP Menu appears on the computer screen.
+When the <F8> key is pressed, data for all boundaries that have been read on a chosen frame are erased.
+The reading process for that site MUST be started over, beginning with choosing a systolic frame and capturing that image (Refer to Section 5.6.1).
+When the <F8> key is pressed, the ODP Menu appears on the computer screen.

-5.6.5 The Toggle Key
+5.6.4 The Toggle Key